ucbrise/cs294-ai-sys-fa20/index.md

 ---

-# Conversations with Thought Leaders in Technology
+# Conversations with Thought Leaders in Technology (CS198-100)

-* **When**: *Coming Soon*
+* **When**: Tuesdays from 5:00 to 6:00 PM (PST)
 * **Where**: Zoom!
+(Attendance Required)
 * **Instructors**: [Vik Singh](https://www.linkedin.com/in/viksingh1/) and [Joseph E. Gonzalez](https://eecs.berkeley.edu/~jegonzal)
    * **Office Hours:** Gonzalez office hours are thursdays from 4:00 to 5:00 on zoom.

 ## Course Description

 This interactive seminar class will connect a select group of Berkeley students with thought leaders at major technology companies and venture capital firms.
 Each week will be organized around a short set of readings related to the speaker’s background followed by a live zoom session with that speaker.
 Students will participate in an interactive slack discussion and generate questions to ask each speaker.
-Students will learn about how technology is created, funded, and developed as well as perceived trends in the industry.
+Students will learn about how new technology is funded and developed as well as trends in the industry.
 They will also have the opportunity to meet face-to-face with CEO, VC partners, and top research scientists from around the world and learn about their career paths.